catalystbyzoho/tutorial-zcdrive-android/content/whats-new/_index.md

 ---
 title: "main"
 type: "whats-new"

-#ARTICLE

 article:
-  title : "Release Notes"
-  content : "Lorem Ipsum is simply dummy text of the printing and typesetting industry. <br> lorem Ipsum has been the industry’s standard dummy text" type : "whats-new"
+  title : "Frequently asked Questions" content : "Lorem Ipsum is simply dummy text of the printing and typesetting industry. <br> lorem Ipsum has been the industry’s standard dummy text" type : "whats-new"
 ---